edersoncorbari/edersoncorbari.github.io/_posts/2020-07-22-brazilian-electoral-history.md

 <a href="https://github.com/renovabr/electoral-history" target="_blank">https://github.com/renovabr/electoral-history</a>

-On a machine with *16 GB* of *4 core*, it takes around 10 hours to process all data.
+On a machine with *16 GB / 4 core*, it takes around 10 hours to process all data.

-## 3. Calculating the electoral coefficient
+## 3. Calculating the Electoral Coefficient

 Also known as <a href="https://en.wikipedia.org/wiki/Hare_quota" target="_blank">Hare Quote</a>, it is a method by which the seats in the elections are distributed by the proportional system of votes in conjunction with the party quotient and the distribution of leftovers.

 Elections in Brazil use the Brazilian proportional system to legislative seats.
-The program below calculates the electoral quotient for the 2016 year *Brazilian Municipal Elections*.
+The program below calculates the electoral quotient for the *2016* year *Brazilian Municipal Elections*.

 {%highlight python%}
 def main():